fbpx

 The devices did not have a rigorous scientific foundation.

-Even though they were primitive, it began a centuries-long pursuit to understand how motion and vibration could restore and maintain health.
+Even though they were primitive, they began a centuries-long pursuit to understand how motion and vibration could restore and maintain health.

-It was the philosophical beginnings of what would become whole-body vibration therapy.
+It was the philosophical beginning of what would become whole-body Vibration Therapy.

 2. Zander’s Mechanotherapy Revolution (1857)